Monday, November 03, 2025

 Stephanie Cowell’s latest novel to explore the inner lives of artistic people from the past reveals the passions of the Brontë sisters, primarily Emily and Charlotte.
 These talented siblings have figured in many unique works of fiction.
 They all died tragically young, and the best literary interpretations grant us the wish that they might live again on the page.
 As this one does.

 Mystery surrounds the title character.
 In 1846, on one of her regular walks through the moorlands of west Yorkshire, Emily meets a shepherd from the Outer Hebrides living in a stone cottage which had previously been in ruins.
-Affable and kind, he doesn’t much resemble Heathcliff, the brooding, mercurial hero she invents later on, though has his own bittersweet story of loneliness and exile that has the air of a Celtic legend.
+Affable and kind, he doesn’t much resemble Heathcliff, the brooding, mercurial hero she invents later on, though he has his own bittersweet story of loneliness and exile that has the air of a Celtic legend.

 Their meetings are at first infrequent, but memorable, and Emily holds them secret.
 Is he real, or did she wish him into being?
 Years after Emily’s death, having long suspected there was a man in her sister’s life, Charlotte find traces of their relationship and seeks out the truth.
 The shepherd remains secondary to the main story of the sisters’ lives, but his presence is emblematic of the novel’s themes.